Terre-de-Haut Island

 Terre-de-Haut Island ([tɛʁ də ʔo]; Tèdého; also formerly known as Petite Martinique) is the easternmost island in the Îles des Saintes, part of the archipelago of Guadeloupe.
-Like name of neighboring Terre-de-Bas, name Terre-de-Haut comes from the maritime vocabulary, which called the islands exposed to the "highland" winds and those protected from the wind, "lowlands".
+Like name of neighboring Terre-de-Bas Island, name Terre-de-Haut comes from the maritime vocabulary, which called the islands exposed to the "highland" winds and those protected from the wind, "lowlands".

 Geography

 Terre-de-Haut is separated from Terre-de-Bas by a narrow channel of 890 m.
 Besides Terre-de-Bas, several small islands surround Terre-de-Haut.
 It is an island of 5.2 km2 dominated in the north by Morne Mire hill (107 m) and Morel hill (136 m).

 Morel is on the North of the island, between the bay of Marigot and the bay of Pompierre.
 There is an ancient fortress there, Caroline battery.

 The Chameau 306 m, in the southwest, is the highest elevation in the archipelago.
 It is covered with forest.
 On the summit, there is a watchtower, called La tour modèle.
 Chameau is the property of the Conservatoire du littoral and is a protected site category IV IUCN.